tstrijdhorst/threat-modeling/threat-checklist.md

 * Does the response counter the threat completely (i.e chance of it happening is reduced to 0)?
 If not, reidentify the threat from a perspective where the response is in place.
 Is this level of risk acceptable?
 * How much monetary resources do we have to invest directly into this response?
-* How does the respense affect user experience and non-monetary resources?
+* How does the response affect user experience and other non-monetary resources?

 * How do these costs measure up against the risk of the threat?